ucrcsedept/cs010b/README.md

 Enter file in which to save the key [your path here]:
 ```

 The name of the file can be whatever you want it to be.
 For the purposes of the tutorial, the name we will be using is ```mysshkey```.
+If you use something else, substitute the name wherever we use ```mysshkey```.

 Now, you will be prompted with this: